its-fonsy/subito-it-scraper/README.md

 # Add a query with price range
 subito-it-scraper -a "iPhone" "https://www.subito.it/annunci-italia/vendita/usato/?q=iphone" --min-price 100 --max-price 500

-# List all the queries and them entries
+# List all the queries and their entries
 subito-it-tracker -l

 # Remove a query